 blanked out.
 "It is important we make available, if it

 is at all possible, any information that is available about people

-in the public eye," said the Scottish first minister,
+in the public eye," said the Scottish first minister, Jack McConnell.

-boys' club in Dunblane.
+in Dunblane.
 LINK

 George Robertson, now general secretary of NATO,

 withdrew his son from a club run by Hamilton amid concern about its

 militaristic nature.
 LINK